The Beaches in Koh Samui: 2026 Guide +Map

 Stretching 7 kilometres along Samui’s eastern coast, Chaweng Beach is the island’s main tourist hub.
 Located 10 minutes from the airport, this white-sand beach combines practical convenience with extensive facilities.

-The beach itself features gradually sloping shorelines with calm waters most of the year, making it suitable for families with young children.
-The northern end tends to be quieter, while the central area buzzes with activity.
+The beach slopes gradually into calm water most of the year, making it suitable for families with young children.
+The northern end is quieter, while the central area buzzes with activity.

-The beachfront road houses the island’s largest concentration of hotels, restaurants, and shops.
-As of early 2025, most businesses have reopened post-pandemic, though some construction continues in the southern section.
+The beachfront road has the island’s largest concentration of hotels, restaurants, and shops.
+Some construction continues in the southern section as of early 2026.

 Water sports operators line the central section of the beach, with the most reputable companies clustered near the major resorts.
 Current activities include: